alfoncode/alfoncode/README.md

 ### Hi All :rocket:
-My name is Alfonso García, [@alfoncode](https://twitter.com/alfoncode) in social networks.
+My name is Alfonso José García, [@alfoncode](https://twitter.com/alfoncode) in social networks.
-I'm a software engineer :computer:: Java, TypeScript, Docker, Kubernetes, DevOps...
+I'm a devsecops software engineer :computer:: Java, TypeScript, Github Actions, Docker, Kubernetes...
 Enthusiast of new technologies and cooking.
 See you on the net.